GuildCrafts/core-data-structures/data-structures.md

 set.clone()              // returns a cloned set.
 ```

+_Note: if you haven't worked with sets before, you may want to read about [sets](https://www.mathsisfun.com/sets/sets-introduction.html) and [subsets](https://www.mathsisfun.com/activity/subsets.html)._

 ## Advanced Data Structures

 ### Hash Table ( using a LinkedList for collision chaining )